jolie/db_connector/README.md

 * get

 **CREATE**
-The operation is used to insert a row in a table inside the database.To use this operation, it's important understand the type of the request.We show an example of table 'user' of database 'store'.
+The operation is used to insert a row in a table inside the database.To use this operation, it's important understand the type of the request.We show an example of table 'user' of database 'e-commerce'.
 ```
 type createuserRequest:void {
-	.CodiceFiscale:string
+	.fiscalcode:string
-	.Nome?:string
+	.name?:string
-	.Cognome?:string
+	.surname?:string
-	.Email?:string
+	.email?:string
 }
 ```
 The request type contains the fields of table user.The primary key or generally NOT NULL value don't have the question mark, beacuse they must write to insert the row in a table.